Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Related Work

-\textbf{Object-aware DINO Features} have shown efficacy in object localization tasks, particularly in image domain~\cite{simeoni2021localizing, bielski2022move, hamilton2022unsupervised, ziegler2022self, melas2022deep, zadaianchuk2023unsupervised, Wang_2023_CVPR}.
+\textbf{Object-aware DINO Features} have shown efficacy in object localization tasks, particularly in image domain~\cite{simeoni2021localizing, bielski2022move, hamilton2022unsupervised, ziegler2022self, wang2024barleria, melas2022deep, zadaianchuk2023unsupervised, Wang_2023_CVPR}.
 DINO's original paper~\cite{caron2021emerging} reveals that the learned representations and attention maps carry substantial object cues that can be harnessed for object discovery.
 The groundbreaking work, LOST~\cite{simeoni2021localizing}, utilizes these features from DINO to perform object segmentation by constructing a graph wherein objects are segmented using the inverse degrees of nodes.
 TokenCut~\cite{wang2022tokencut2} employs DINO features for applying the Normalized Cut algorithm~\cite{shi2000normalized}, thereby obtaining foreground segments in an image.
-Motivated by the successful application of DINO features in image settings, recent works have expanded their use to video segmentation tasks~\cite{wang2022tokencut2, qian2023semantics, aydemir2023self, salehi2023time}.
+Furthermore, CutLER~\cite{Wang_2023_CVPR} and MOST~\cite{rambhatla2023most} can localize multiple objects without any supervision based on the DINO features.
+Motivated by the successful application of DINO features in image settings, recent works have expanded their use to video segmentation tasks~\cite{wang2022tokencut2, qian2023semantics, aydemir2023self, salehi2023time,wang2024videocutler}.
 SMTC~\cite{qian2023semantics} utilizes the rich semantics and correspondence cues in the DINO features to provide a reliable reference for object decomposition in consecutive frames.
 TimeT~\cite{salehi2023time} introduces a feature forwarding process to propagate dense DINO features across time and establish temporal consistency.
-SOLV~\cite{aydemir2023self} applies invariant slot attention on DINO features to distill object-centric representations and merge similar slots into candidate objects.
 Most of the existing works focus on leveraging DINO feature vectors for optimization and adaptation to videos.
 While in our work, we lay more emphasis on the self-attention maps.
-We extend the frame-wise DINO attention maps to spatio-temporal domain, which explicitly encode space-time structural dependencies and guide temporally coherent object discovery in videos.
+We extend the frame-wise DINO attention maps to spatio-temporal maps, which explicitly encode space-time structural dependencies and help coherent object discovery in videos.